Who this page is for

 If you imagine a utopian socialist future, does it include Google, Microsoft, Facebook, and Amazon acting as middlemen to everything you do online?
 Probably not.
 I’ve spent a lot of time trying to make the process of using free software as easy as possible for everyone involved – from the admins, to leadership, to your users.

-This guide will walk you through each and every step, from starting with nothing but a credit card to finishing with your own website, blog, chat program, file storage solution, and an email/calendar/contacts server.
+This guide will walk you through each and every step, from starting with nothing but a credit card to finishing with your own website, blog, chat program, file storage solution, and an email/calendar/contacts server – a total package that has a non-Google alternative for nearly all of their services.
 Best of all, you can likely complete setup of all of these services in a few hours.

 What it means to really own your tech stack